replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 Support for Kubernetes: 1.26, 1.27, 1.28, and 1.29

 ### Improvements {#improvements-1-107-6}
-* UI improvements when running in an Embedded Cluster (alpha)
+* UI improvements when running in an embedded cluster (Alpha)

 ## 1.107.5